 Overall, this is one of the best harps out there and is the first one a serious beginner should think about purchasing.

 Overall, this harp is a pretty good beginner option that isn’t likely to disappoint.
+If you’re looking for the best harp for beginners, be sure that you take a closer look at this one.

 Another great harp for beginners is the Rees Harps SE Fullsicle Harp.
 This natural cherry harp has 26 strings that are nylon monofilament and nylon wrapped.
 The sound of the harp sounds absolutely beautiful.